 You can try overclocking your CPU instead.
 I won’t go into details because overclocking varies wildly based on your hardware and cooling solution.

 I don’t recommend that you overclock unless you know what you’re doing.
 You might break your CPU or motherboard.

-Lastly, you can use an infamous trick – increase the graphics settings in the games you play.
-This increases the load on your GPU and increases GPU usage.
+Lastly, you can use an infamous trick – increase the graphics settings in your games.
+This increases the load on your GPU and increases usage.